How Much Freshwater Does Canada Have?

 With more than two million lakes and countless rivers, nearly nine per cent of Canada’s total land surface area is covered by freshwater.
 The Great Lakes, for example, cover more than 243,000 square kilometres (km2) and hold an estimated six quadrillion gallons of water – about one-fifth of the world’s fresh surface water supply [1].

-Here are some more fun facts on Canada’s freshwater resources and how our country responsibly manages this precious resource.
+Here are some more fun facts on Canada’s freshwater resources and how our country manages this precious resource.
 Also see:

 Canada’s Freshwater: Visualized